SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ``NSManaged``
-    Apply this attribute to a variable stored property of a class that inherits from ``NSManagedObject`` to indicate that the storage and implementation of the property are provided dynamically by Core Data at runtime based on the class's entity description (represented by an ``NSEntityDescription`` object) in the managed object model.
+    Apply this attribute to a variable stored property of a class that inherits from ``NSManagedObject`` to indicate that the storage and implementation of the property are provided dynamically by Core Data at runtime based on the associated entity description.

-..
-TODO: Send this paragraph to Doug and Ben Trumbil to verify this.

 ``objc``
     This attribute tells the compiler that a declaration is available